yahayuta/draponquest/README.md

 All audio files are stored in `src/main/resources/sounds/`:
 - Sound effects: `move.wav`, `battle_start.wav`, `attack.wav`, `defend.wav`, `escape.wav`, `victory.wav`, `defeat.wav`, `menu_select.wav`, `save.wav`, `load.wav`, `game_over.wav`
 - Background music: `bgm_field.wav`, `bgm_battle.wav`, `title.wav`, `victory_music.wav`

+**✅ All generated sound files are now properly loaded and played in the game!** The AudioManager has been updated to ensure that:
+- `SOUND_GAME_OVER` plays `game_over.wav` when the player is defeated
+- `MUSIC_TITLE` plays `title.wav` on the title screen
+- `MUSIC_VICTORY` plays `victory_music.wav` after winning battles
+- All other sound effects and music tracks are correctly mapped and functional

 If any of these files are missing, you can regenerate them using the provided Python scripts: